Succubus: In folklore

-As depicted in the Jewish mystical treatise Zohar and the medieval Jewish satirical text Alphabet of Ben Sira, Lilith was Adam's first wife, who later became a succubus.
-She left Adam and refused to return to the Garden of Eden after she mated with the archangel Samael.
-In Zoharistic Kabbalah, there were four succubi who mated with the archangel Samael.
-The four original queens of the demons were Lilith, Eisheth Zenunim, Agrat bat Mahlat, and Naamah.
 A succubus may take the form of a beautiful woman, but closer inspection may reveal deformities of her body, such as bird-like claws or serpentine tails.
 Folklore also describes men being forced to perform the act of cunnilingus.
 In later folklore, a succubus took the form of a siren.

 Throughout history, priests and rabbis, including Hanina ben Dosa and Abaye, tried to curb the power of succubi over humans.
-However, not all succubi were malevolent.
-According to Walter Map in the satire De nugis curialium (Trifles of Courtiers), Pope Sylvester II (999–1003) was allegedly involved with a succubus named Meridiana, who helped him achieve his high rank in the Catholic Church.
-Before his death, he confessed of his sins and died repentant.

 Ability to reproduce

-According to the Kabbalah and the school of Rashba, three of the original demon queens—Agrat bat Mahlat, Naamah and Eisheth Zenunim—give birth to children, with the exception of Lilith.
-According to other legends, Lilith has children, who are referred to as Lilin.

 According to the Malleus Maleficarum, or Witches' Hammer, written by Heinrich Kramer (Institor) in 1486, succubi collect semen from men they seduce.
 Incubi, or male demons, then use the semen to impregnate human females, thus explaining how demons could apparently sire children, despite the traditional belief that they were incapable of reproduction.
 Children so begotten—cambions—were supposed to be those that were born deformed, or more susceptible to supernatural influences.

 King James in his dissertation titled Dæmonologie refutes the possibility for angelic entities to reproduce and instead offered a suggestion that a devil would carry out two methods of impregnating women - the first, to steal the sperm out of a dead man and deliver it into a woman.
-If a demon could extract the semen quickly, the substance could not be instantly transported to a female host, causing it to go cold.
+If a demon could not extract the semen quickly, the substance could not be instantly transported to a female host, causing it to go cold.
 This explains his view that succubi and incubi were the same demonic entity, only to be described differently based on the tormented sexes being conversed with.
 The second method was the idea that a dead body could be possessed by a devil, causing it to rise and have sexual relations with others.
 However, no mention has been found of a female corpse being possessed to elicit sex from men.